 In July of 2011, Kinnear (who has spent the last year and a half learning the art of change ringing, a practice that emerged in England in the 17th century) recorded and mapped the acoustic range reached by the cathedral bells of the Holy Rosary Cathedral.
-Listen to the Holy Rosary Cathedral recording, as well as 2011 recordings of three other hand-rung bell towers across Canada.
 This mapping exercise was first done in 1973 by both Westerkamp and Truax (as part of a major international project to document the world’s soundscapes) and again in 1996.
 The reason was to both document and draw attention to the changing Vancouver soundscape.

 “We are often so distracted by other things,” says Kinnear over the din of the café, “to choose to give your ears priority is a conscious practice.”
 He recently gave up change ringing to become chair of the Vancouver Soundwalk Collective, originally started by Hildegard Westerkamp.
 A soundwalk is a silent group walk led along a pre-planned route that is designed to draw attention to “a location’s ambiance and underlying rhythms.”
 Participants are invited to actively listen to “the complex orchestration that the environment is composing at all times.”